-Easton’s MSP medivac aviation unit at risk of closing, budget cuts
+Easton’s MSP medevac aviation unit at risk of closing, budget cuts

-EASTON, Md. – Eastern Shore lawmakers say they’re fighting to keep the medivac aviation unit in Easton open amidst possible budget cuts.
+EASTON, Md. – Eastern Shore lawmakers say they’re fighting to keep the medevac aviation unit in Easton open amidst possible budget cuts.

-However, the Speaker pro tempore and Delegate Johnny Mautz say medivac aviation is even more important on the Shore because the area doesn’t have as much emergency service infrastructure.
+However, the Speaker pro tempore and Delegate Johnny Mautz say medevac aviation is even more important on the Shore because the area doesn’t have as much emergency service infrastructure.

-“I get emails on a daily basis from people who are concerned whose lives were saved because of Trooper 6 in particular and medivac in general.
-I talk to firefighters, police everyone is unified in trying to do whatever we can to protect our medivac network,” says Mautz.
+“I get emails on a daily basis from people who are concerned whose lives were saved because of Trooper 6 in particular and medevac in general.
+I talk to firefighters, police everyone is unified in trying to do whatever we can to protect our medevac network,” says Mautz.

 Mautz says Trooper 6 has faced this problem in the past but there’s more urgency this year because the budget cuts are more drastic than before.
 Currently, lawmakers are advocating to include a public comment process before any changes are finalized.